 - Need to demolish or rebuild old facilities that lack sanitation.

 - Need to increase the confidence level among the manual scavengers is vital for rehabilitation efforts.

 - Need for political will to eradicate this practice.

-- New alternatives like Bio-toilets in railway shall be implemented everywhere.
+- New alternatives like Bio-toilets in the railway shall be implemented everywhere.

-- Performance appraisal and rewarding at the local level will help in effective implementation of the initiatives.
+- Performance appraisal and rewarding at the local level will help in the effective implementation of the initiatives.

-- Social persuasion through social media, Newspaper, plays or advertising, etc.
+- Social persuasion through social media, newspapers, plays or advertising, etc.

 - As Raja Ram Mohan Roy rightly said, “Change should come from society itself”.
 Hence we need to strike at the root cause i.e., caste prejudice.